Frequently Asked Questions (FAQs)

 Q6: What if we have not filed our taxes yet and we will not complete them until April; can I still complete the FAFSA?

-A: Many families do not have their federal income taxes completed until April; however, this should not prevent you from applying for aid on time.
-The FAFSA allows you to use estimated income figures.
+A: The new due date for the FAFSA allows parents to utilize their tax information from the 2015-2016 tax year.
+As a result your family will more than likely have their taxes completed.
+If for some reason their taxes are not complete, The FAFSA allows you to use estimated income figures.
 Once you complete your taxes, you will need to update your FAFSA if there are any changes to the original estimate you submitted.
 We suggest you use the IRS Data Retrieval Tool provided on the FAFSA to update your information once you have completed your taxes.
 If you have already been awarded, your aid will be adjusted, if necessary.